 Flying Into Noi Bai Airport

 No direct flights are currently available between Noi Bai airport and airports in America.
-Until a finalized air services agreement is signed between Vietnam and the U.S., American travelers will need to fly into Hanoi via Asian hubs like Singapore's Changi Airport, Bangkok's Suvarnabhumi Airport, and Hong Kong's Kai Tak Airport.
+Until Vietnam and the U.S. reach an agreement, American travelers will need to fly into Hanoi via Asian hubs like Singapore's Changi Airport, Bangkok's Suvarnabhumi Airport, and Hong Kong's Chek Lap Kok Airport.